 A method of processing documents is described.
 The method includes the operation of receiving a document in a search engine crawler.
 The document includes an embedded first link tag.
 The first link tag includes one or more information pairs.
 A respective information pair includes a respective parameter and a corresponding value.

 The parameters in the one or more information pairs may correspond to content at one or more content locations or one or more document locations.
 The method also includes selecting a method of processing content associated with the first link tag in accordance with one or more of the information pairs.

-It’s interesting that Google explored the idea of allowing site owners to make some decisions about a percentage of PageRank that might pass through a link, especially since Google had earlier come up with a reasonable surfer approach to determine how much PageRank might pass through links.
+Interestingly, Google explored the idea of allowing site owners to make some decisions about a percentage of PageRank that might pass through a link, especially since Google had earlier come up with a reasonable surfer approach to determine how much PageRank might pass through links.

 I suspect the future will bring some other ways to include opinions with links, making them more than the “reference” that Tim Berners-Lee described in 1997.

 Google’s Reasonable Surfer Patent told us that some links, such as “terms of service” links, likely aren’t given much PageRank, to begin with, so PageRank Sculpting doesn’t have much value being used internally on a site.

 I’ve written a few posts about links.
 These were ones that I found interesting:

 5/30/2006 – Web Decay and Broken Links Can be Bad for Your Site

 12/11/2007 – Google Patent on Anchor Text Indexing and Crawl Rates